 4.12 The Committee accepted that the patient access scheme for trabectedin was implemented correctly by the manufacturer in the updated economic model.
 The Committee noted that the patient access scheme involved capping the maximum acquisition cost of trabectedin per patient at 5 cycles.
 The Committee heard from the ERG that ICERs incorporating the patient access scheme were insensitive to changes in the operational costs of the scheme.
 The Committee concluded that the relevant and most appropriate ICER for trabectedin versus BSC on which to base a decision was approximately £34,500 per QALY gained (incorporating the manufacturer's base-case utility values, whereby the utility value in the progression-free health state in the BSC arm followed a linear decline to reach the utility value for progressive disease, and the patient access scheme, see section 3.23).

 4.13 The Committee then considered the supplementary advice from NICE that should be taken into account when appraising treatments that may extend the life of patients with short life expectancy and that are licensed for indications that affect small numbers of people with incurable illnesses.
 For this advice to be applied, all the following criteria must be met:

 The treatment is indicated for patients with a short life expectancy, normally less than 24 months.

-There is sufficient evidence to indicate that the treatment offers an extension to life, normally of at least an additional 3 months, compared with current NHS treatment.
+There is sufficient evidence to indicate that the treatment offers an extension to life, normally of an additional 3 months or more, compared with current NHS treatment.